FAQ's Fall 2020 Reopening

 Is it safe to ride a school bus?

 WPS is asking parents to provide their own transportation when possible or work out a carpool arrangement with close friends and family.
-Some of the details are still being finalized, but we can assure you that social distancing will be used when possible and all students and drivers will be required to wear masks.
+Social distancing will be practiced and all students and drivers will be required to wear masks.
 All busses will be thoroughly cleaned after each run.

 What will recess look like?